-May is Asian/Pacific American Heritage Month, so it is a good time to get rid of the “model minority” stereotype and explore the diversity within this group.
-The median education level of Asian Americans is higher than that of non–Asian Americans and their unemployment rates are lower, on average, as well, contributing to the “model minority” label.
-But these general statistics mask large differences in the economic situation of Asians in the United States.
+Asian Americans have been referred to as a “model minority” based, in part, on easily available statistics.
+The median education level of Asian Americans, for example, is higher than that of non–Asian Americans, and their average unemployment rates are lower.
+But these general measures mask large differences in the economic situation of Asians in the United States.

-The economic position of Asian children also varies substantially across the country.
-The Asian child poverty rate varies among states with a sizeable Asian population—rising above the national Asian child poverty rate of 10.5 percent in Minnesota and New York, for example, while falling below the national rate in Illinois and Virginia, according to the Urban Institute’s Children of Immigrants Data Tool.
-Some of these differences are related to the different concentrations of Asian subgroups, primarily more recent immigrants.
-In other cases, the differences are related to economic opportunity.
+The economic position of Asian children varies substantially across the country.
+The Asian child poverty rate varies among states with a sizeable Asian population—rising above the national Asian child poverty rate of 12 percent in Minnesota and New York, for example, while falling below the national rate in Illinois and Virginia, according to the Urban Institute’s Children of Immigrants data tool.

-So while Asian Americans on average fare well on measures of education and employment, a closer look reveals great diversity by ethnicity, immigration status, and state—as well as barriers to economic success.
-The “model minority” stereotype papers over these differences and often hides the challenges many Asians still face.
+While Asian Americans, on average, fare well on measures of education and employment, a closer look reveals great diversity by ethnicity, immigration status, and geographic area—as well as barriers to economic success.
+The “model minority” stereotype papers over these differences and hides the challenges many Asian Americans face.